English Language Peculiarities 2

 Sign on a repair shop door: We can repair anything.
 (Please knock hard on the door – the bell doesn’t work)

-Headline in newspaper: Police begin campaign to run down jaywalkers.
+Headline in a newspaper: Police begin campaign to run down jaywalkers.

 Would the person who took the stepladder yesterday, please bring it back or further steps will be taken.